-Belarus was the only communist regime still in existence, although walking around the capital, Minsk, I had to wonder about that: everywhere I looked, I saw luxury cars, American take away outlets, upmarket restaurants, mega shopping malls, and just about everyone talking into a smart phone.
+Belarus was the only regime still in existence which still openly claimed to be communist, although walking around the capital Minsk on our first day, I had to wonder about that.
+Everywhere I looked, I saw luxury cars, American take away outlets, upmarket restaurants, mega shopping malls and just about everyone talking into a smart phone.
 Minsk was a modern city and there seemed to be precious little communism remaining.

 I had to remind myself that the country was ruled by an authoritarian despot named Lukashenko who had been in power for almost 30 years and was good friends with Russia’s resident despot, Vladimir Putin.
 In Belarus there was no such thing as an independent media, free elections, or public dissent.